HP-Ozy/HP-Ozy/README.md

-I'm a simple "Data Guy" passionate about Cybersecurity and IT
+I'm a simple "Data Guy"